guardian/modern-js-workshop/lessons/babel.md

 #### Aside: Presets and plugins
 "Presets" are just a packaged list of "plugins"

+##### Object rest spread
+Very useful and is now stage-4 although not moved to stage 4 in babel so we've added it here as a good example of a plugin

 ##### Preset env
 Preset env is a "special" preset that contains all "stage-4" proposals from the TC39 committee - the committee that decides on the ECMA spec (the one that Javascript follows)